 Appetite Control and Fat Burning

-Exercising in the morning can improve the after burn effect throughout the day, burning more calories throughout the day.
+Exercising in the morning can improve the after burn effect throughout the day, causing you to burn more calories.
 According to a study by EBioMedicine, it must be done before breakfast.
 In addition, regular exercise improves hormones associated with hunger queues overall, but starting in the morning will help promote better appetite control throughout the day.

-According to The British Journal of Sports Medicine, working out in the morning increases memory, attention, and visual learning throughout the day.
-In addition, people who exercise in the morning tend to be more active and have more energy throughout the day.
-In addition, morning exercise improves the quality of sleep and lowers resting blood pressure.
-This has an added benefit for people at risk for high blood pressure.
+According to The British Journal of Sports Medicine, working out in the morning increases memory, attention, and visual learning.
+In addition, people who exercise in the morning tend to be more active and have more energy all day.
+In addition, morning exercise improves your quality of sleep and lowers resting blood pressure.
+Therefore morning exercise has an added benefit for people at risk for high blood pressure.

 What about if you are not a morning person?
 Exercising in the morning can improve your sleep patterns to help you wake up earlier.
-A study found that exercising in the morning before 7 am helps your internal clock to shift, improving your wakefulness in the morning and helping you get to sleep faster in the evening.
+A study found that exercising before 7 am helps your internal clock shift, improving your wakefulness in the morning and helping you sleep faster in the evening.

 Working out in the afternoon still has excellent benefits, but it may not be an optimal time for everyone.
 If you can fit in an afternoon workout, here are the benefits for you.

-Your performance may be at its peak level during the afternoon.
-You are less tired and have a higher body temperature to improve mobility and muscular performance.
-According to a study, your body temperature is at its highest between 2 pm and 6 pm, therefore, allowing your body to be the readiest for exercise.
+Your performance may peak during the afternoon, and you are less tired and have a higher body temperature to improve mobility and muscular performance.
+According to a study, your body temperature is at its highest between 2 pm and 6 pm allowing your body to be the readiest for exercise.